dfinity/examples/rust/basic_dao/README.md

 })"
 ```

-### Step 5: List accounts and confirm you see the two test accounts:
+## Step 5: List accounts and confirm you see the two test accounts

 ```bash
 dfx canister call basic_dao list_accounts '()'